zahrank21/tutr/README.md

 # Tutr
 Application for users to find tutors for subjects they would like to study.
 They can view tutors and their ratings.

 # Motivation
+While visiting Bangladesh, my cousin had an idea of making a tutoring company which worked for students who were looking to learn various subjects.
 I wanted to start building a resource for users to find tutors that they know will be qualified for their needs.
+We want the application to be light weight and adhere to Google's design specifications as a majority of users have Android devices.

 # Screenshots
 ![1](https://i.imgur.com/dpfHZSA.png)